 “You don’t know how far you ran?”
 I was thinking, “How could he not know?
 A 5k?
 A 10k?”

-In Norway runners time themselves from the bottom to the top of the mountain, distance be damned.
-Three-hundred-twenty vertical meters above sea level (in Norwegian, meters over havets, abbreviated as moh) must have been a steep uphill sprint, as the grade of the funicular I rode is twenty-six degrees!
+In Norway runners time themselves from the bottom to the top of a mountain, distance be damned.
+Three-hundred-and-twenty meters above sea level (in Norwegian, meters over havets, abbreviated as moh) must have been a steep uphill sprint, as the grade of the funicular I rode is twenty-six degrees!

 “Gyda says go home”